Skip to Content

 Breast reconstruction surgery is a very personal decision that every cancer survivor must make for herself.
 It is just as hard a choice for women who have lost a breast due to non-cancerous illnesses or a traumatic accident.
 For many women, losing a breast makes them feel like less of a woman, and the empty space can act as a traumatic reminder of the fight against cancer.

 Breast reconstruction offers woman a chance to once again have a full bust line and for some women this makes them feel more feminine as if they were a whole woman once more.
 With each major advancement in breast cancer research, surgeons gain advances in reconstruction techniques.
 The latest advances in the field allow plastic surgeons to create much more natural looking breasts, enabling women to enjoy the confidence that comes with getting her body back.
+Breast reconstruction can be performed at the time of a mastectomy or afterwards depending on the patient’s medical status, and possible need for adjuvant treatment for breast cancer such as chemotherapy or radiation.
+Breast reconstruction can be performed using a person’s own tissues, implants or a combination of both.

 When to Consider Breast Reconstruction